use-the-fork/synapse/docs/index.md

 ## AI Agents for All!

 Synapse allows you to easily create and manage AI agents in your Laravel application.
-Inspired by Langchain and Laravel Saloon, this package simplifies AI integration and enables scalability.
+Inspired by Langchain and Saloon, this package simplifies AI integration and enables scalability.

 ## Installation